Sustainability

 Planting the Seed Program

-Planting the Seed Project is a collaboration between Eco Warriors Australia, Ecology and Restoration Australia, Kingston Council and Kilbreda College.
-A grant of $7,300 was awarded to the project from the Port Phillip Bay Fund and supplies were donated from Mitre 10 in Cheltenham.
+The Planting the Seed Project is a collaborative initiative between Eco Warriors Australia, Ecology and Restoration Australia, Kingston Council and Kilbreda College.
+Supported by a $7,300 grant from the Port Phillip Bay Fund, approximately $5,000 from Junior Landcare, and donated supplies from Mitre 10 Cheltenham, the project provides the expertise and materials needed to make a meaningful impact.

 Learning Outcomes